-Learn How to Make This Fun and Festive Fall Wreath
+Learn How to Make DIY Fall Epoxy Decor!

 Winter is right around the corner but let’s not forget about this beautiful fall season!
-Join us while we create a festively fall wreath that will be perfect for your indoor décor.
+Join us while we create a DIY fall wreath that will be perfect for your Autumn decorations.
+If you have never made resin home decor, this is the project for you!
 Check out the FULL tutorial below to get started on your own piece today!
 Don’t miss out on the FREE Falling Leaves PNG bundle pack to use with your next MAS epoxies project!

 - Table Top Pro epoxy

 - iPad Pro with the Procreate app and Apple Pencil

 - Variety of vinyl with application tools

 - Brown, red, orange, yellow, light green and dark green acrylic paint

 - Sea sponge and a course pouncing brush

 - Posca gold paint pen